Gold Is Not An Investment

 We don’t act the same with our homes because we don’t just treat our homes as investments.
 We fall in love with them.
 And we tend to overdo everything once we have fallen in love.

-And REITs don’t just own apartments.
-They also own warehouses, office parks, hospitals, shopping malls…literally, any building you are likely to be in besides an owner-occupied home.
+Also, REITs don’t just own apartments.
+They also own warehouses, datacenters, office parks, hospitals, shopping malls…literally, any building you are likely to be in besides an owner-occupied home.
 If you see a structure, assume there is a REIT behind it.

 But back to gold, if it is not an inflation-hedge, if it is not an investment, it must then be an ideal tail-risk hedge, right?